microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return whether the typing indicator will be sent to the bot when the send box value is being modified.
+This hook will return whether the typing indicator will be sent to the bot when the send box value is being modified.

 To modify this value, change the value in the style options prop passed to Web Chat.